ronjj/GetMeHome/README.md

 **Challenges**:

 - Had to scrape HTML for OurBus information then convert it to JSON
+- Working with data from with three different data services and consolidating them into one data type
+- Deciding when to handle logic on the frontend or backend.
+I ended up choosing the frontend more often because it would reduce the complexity my routes and API
+- MegaBus's API was down for almost an entire day during the development of V1

 **Current Screenshots of App and Backend**